fjall-rs/fjall/README.md

 }

 // Sync the journal to disk to make sure data is definitely durable
-// When the keyspace is dropped, it will try to persist keyspace.persist(PersistMode::SyncAll)?;
+// When the keyspace is dropped, it will try to persist with `PersistMode::SyncAll` as well keyspace.persist(PersistMode::SyncAll)?;
 ```

 ## Durability

 To support different kinds of workloads, Fjall is agnostic about the type of durability
 your application needs.
-After writing data (`insert`, `remove` or committing a write batch), you can choose to call [`Keyspace::persist`](https://docs.rs/fjall/latest/fjall/struct.Keyspace.html#method.persist) which takes a [`PersistMode`](https://docs.rs/fjall/latest/fjall/enum.PersistMode.html) parameter.
-By default, any operation will flush to OS buffers, but not to disk.
+After writing data (`insert`, `remove` or committing a write batch/transaction), you can choose to call [`Keyspace::persist`](https://docs.rs/fjall/latest/fjall/struct.Keyspace.html#method.persist) which takes a [`PersistMode`](https://docs.rs/fjall/latest/fjall/enum.PersistMode.html) parameter.
+By default, any operation will flush to OS buffers, but **not** to disk.
 This is in line with RocksDB's default durability.
-Also, when dropped, the keyspace will try to persist the journal synchronously.
+Also, when dropped, the keyspace will try to persist the journal *to disk* synchronously.

 ## Multithreading, Async and Multiprocess

+> !!!
+A single keyspace may **not** be loaded in parallel from separate *processes*.

-Fjall is internally synchronized for multi-threaded access, so you can clone around the `Keyspace` and `Partition`s as needed, without needing to lock yourself.
-Common operations like inserting and reading are generally lock free.
+However, Fjall is internally synchronized for multi-threaded access, so you can clone around the `Keyspace` and `Partition`s as needed, without needing to lock yourself.

 For an async example, see the [`tokio`](https://github.com/fjall-rs/fjall/tree/main/examples/tokio) example.

-A single keyspace may **not** be loaded in parallel from separate *processes* however.

 ## Feature flags